kwphil/philo/README.md

 }
 ```

+If you notice on the last print, it seems to be missing a semicolon.
+There is another ability of Philo.
+Missing semicolons will only create warnings and will be fixed for you.

 Another great thing about Philo is the linking power.
 It can link:
 - Other Philo files
 - Assembly files